vivekverma0/vivekverma0.github.io/_posts/2020-04-12-extinct-animals.md

 <!-- more -->

 1 .
-It is an extinct genus of very large snakes that lived in what is now La Guajira in Columbia.
+It is an extinct genus of very large snakes that lived in what is now La Guajira in Colombia.
 They could grow up to 12.8m long and reach a weight of 1135 kgs.

 ![_config.yml]({{ site.baseurl }}/assets/images/titanoboa.jpg)